Not-Diamond/notdiamond-examples/README.md

 ## Exploring Not Diamond

-Create a `.env` file from the included template, then run the app
+Create a `.env` file from the included template, making sure to populate keys for the providers you would like to use.
+Then run the app:

 ```shell
 streamlit run notdiamond_examples/streamlit/main.py